mdheller/secure-xgboost/doc/python/python_intro.rst

 ###########################
 Python Package Introduction
 ###########################
-This document gives a basic walkthrough of xgboost python package.
+This document gives a basic walkthrough of securexgboost python package.
+There's also a sample Jupyter notebook at ``demo/enclave/jupyter/e2e-demo.ipynb``.

 **List of other Helpful Links**

-* `Python walkthrough code collections <https://github.com/tqchen/xgboost/blob/master/demo/guide-python>`_
 * :doc:`Python API Reference <python_api>`

-Install XGBoost
+Install Secure XGBoost
 ---------------
-To install XGBoost, follow instructions in :doc:`/build`.
+To install Secure XGBoost, follow instructions in :doc:`/build`.

 To verify your installation, run the following in Python: